The Jungle Book 2: Production

 In the 1990s, screenwriting duo Bob Hilgenberg and Rob Muir submitted a Jungle Book 2 screenplay in which Baloo ventured to save his romantic interest from a poacher.
 Disney ultimately went in a different direction for the sequel.

 John Goodman recorded his voice work in New Orleans while Haley Joel Osment recorded his in California.
 Due to a legal dispute, the character of King Louie from the original Jungle Book could not be included in this film.
 However, he makes a non-physical appearance as a shadow puppet in the beginning of the film and is briefly mentioned in the middle of the film.
 The decision was made to keep Shere Khan in shadow during the beginning of the film to "reflect his 'wounded pride'".

+The film was originally intended to be released straight-to-video but in February 2002, Disney announced that the film, as well as Piglet's Big Movie would be released theatrically.
+The film was given a theatrical release in all territories except in Japan.

 Reception

 Critical reception

 The Jungle Book 2 received generally negative reviews from critics.
-On review aggregator website Rotten Tomatoes, the film received an approval rating of 19% based on 91 reviews, with an average rating of 4.4/10.
-The site's critical consensus reads, "This inferior rehash of The Jungle Book should have gone straight to video".
+On review aggregator website Rotten Tomatoes, the film received an approval rating of 19% based on 90 reviews with an average rating of 4.4/10.
+The site's critical consensus reads: "This inferior rehash of The Jungle Book should have gone straight to video".
 On Metacritic, the film has a weighted average score of 38 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.